Imran Riaz Khan

 On 11 May 2023, Khan was reported to have been arrested by police while travelling in Pakistan.
 Media reports suggested that Imran's abduction may have been connected to him speaking out against the government and military.
 Given the context of enforced disappearances targeting critics, dissenters, and journalists in Pakistan, reports about Imran's situation raised concerns about his safety and well-being, including the possibility of mistreatment or even death as per reports.
 Human rights organisations such as Amnesty International requested for an urgent transparent and thorough investigation into his disappearance.

 Imran Riaz was recovered and reunited with his family in September 2023, after over four months of disappearance, and was rearrested on 23 February 2024.
-In January 2025, Khan relocated to the United Kingdom.
+In January 2025, Khan he relocated to the United Kingdom.

 Early life and education

 He was born into a Punjabi-Kashmiri family on 14 August 1975 in Faisalabad, Punjab and after getting his early education at the Lahore Grammar School he studied mass communication at the Punjab University.